 This kind of technology is increasingly being used in office buildings and commercial spaces as part of lighting systems designed around circadian rhythms.
 This ‘human-centric’ approach to lighting mimics our natural daily patterns for increased productivity.

 Controlling LED lights, DMX style

 We couldn’t possibly focus on colour changing LEDs without giving DMX (Digital Multiplex) a mention too.
 In a nutshell, DMX is used to set and control patterns of movement within architectural lighting schemes, which includes communicating dimming levels and changing colourways.

 DMX connectors can be used to link controllers, such as lighting consoles with everything from intelligent light fittings and dimmer systems, to special effects devices.
 The combination of colour changing LEDs with the capabilities of DMX is hugely powerful, so much so, it’s capable of single-handedly transforming plain and blank spaces into powerful works of art.
-(For more details on this, including lots of practical examples, check out our blog, ‘Why use DMX control within an architectural lighting scheme?’)

 The future’s literally looking bright for colour changing LEDs and for the commercial world, this means even more untapped opportunities to make a difference and stand out.